Carroll Christopher Chambliss

-After about three seasons with Cleveland, Chambliss was traded to the Yankees.
-He hit .304 for New York in 1975 and then hit .293 with 17 home runs the following season, 1976, finishing fifth in 1976 American League MVP voting while the Yankees won their first-ever division title.
-He went 11-for-21 in the 1976 ALCS and hit a Series-clinching walk-off home run off Mark Littell of the Kansas City Royals in Game 5.
+After two more seasons and change with Cleveland, Chambliss was traded to the Yankees with Dick Tidrow in April 1974.
+He hit .304/.336/.434 in 150 games in 1975 and then hit .293/.323/.441 with 17 home runs the following season, 1976, finishing fifth in the AL MVP vote while the Yankees won their first ever division title.
+Chris went 11-for-21 in the ALCS and hit the Series-clinching walk-off home run off Mark Littell of the Kansas City Royals in Game 5.
 The image of Chambliss trying to make his way around the bases at Yankee Stadium while fans are storming the field has become iconic.
 He continued to put up consistent numbers for the Yankees as the club won the World Series in each of the next two seasons, 1977 and 1978.

 Following the 1979 season, Chambliss was traded to the Toronto Blue Jays and, a month later, he was dealt to the Atlanta Braves.
 He hit 20 home runs for the team in both 1982 and 1983, with a career best .481 slugging percentage in the latter year.
 After initially stepping away following a season as a part-timer in 1986, he made a cool $20,000 with a lone at bat for the Yankees in 1988 ending his career; that year, he served as the club's hitting coach.

-Chambliss later was a minor league manager for several years before a stint as the St. Louis Cardinals hitting coach from 1993 to 1995.
-He was a member of the Yankees staff again from 1996 to 2000 and was the New York Mets hitting coach for part of the 2002 season.
+Chambliss was a minor league manager for several years, earning Minor League Manager of the Year honors from The Sporting News for his work with the London Tigers in 1990.
+He served as the St. Louis Cardinals hitting coach from 1993 to 1995, then was a member of the Yankees staff again from 1996 to 2000.
+Chris was the New York Mets hitting coach for part of the 2002 season.
 From 2004 to 2006, Chambliss was the Cincinnati Reds hitting coach.
-He was a coach for the Richmond Braves in 2008.
-He became the manager for the Charlotte Knights in 2009, then returned to the majors as hitting coach of the Seattle Mariners in 2011.
+He was a coach for the Richmond Braves in 2008, became the manager for the Charlotte Knights in 2009, then returned to the majors as hitting coach of the Seattle Mariners from 2011 to 2012.

 Year-By-Year Minor League Managerial Record